-&lt;sup>1 The median is the point where 50 percent of the offices are below the value and 50 percent are above the value.
+1 The median is the point where 50 percent of the offices are below the value and 50 percent are above the value.

-Good managers recognize that it is important for offices to have reasonable staffing levels.
-However, they also recognize that if resources are strained, it is even more important to manage resources efficiently and effectively.
+It is important to maintain offices at reasonable staffing levels.
+However, when resources are strained, it is more important to manage them efficiently and effectively.
 Although good management is a goal for all prosecutors, it raises a set of questions.
 What is good management and how does one know when it has been achieved?
 If management needs to be improved, then how is this diagnosed and what are the performance measures that should be used?
 Finally, is there a need for additional funding and other resources to bring the management of prosecutors' offices up to an acceptable level?
 Some answers may be obtained by surveying prosecutors to identify the existence of good management practices throughout the state.

 The survey was conducted in 2001 by the Jefferson Institute as part of its BJA funded program to Promote Innovation in Prosecution (Grant No. 97-DD-BX-0006).
-The results of the survey have been compiled in this report to provide information to the Prosecuting Attorneys Council and to serve as a baseline for determining the status to prosecution management statewide in Missouri.
+The results of the survey have been compiled in this report to provide information to the Prosecuting Attorneys Council and to serve as a baseline for determining the status prosecution management statewide in Missouri.
 It also will be used as part of a larger effort to develop tools that can evaluate the management needs of prosecution statewide.